I’m grateful for July 4th in America! We are a free, united states of America!

 These are the attributes and the acts that make it worthwhile for humankind to know one another.
 And I’m grateful for that.

-Don’t forget sports and sports figures are an integral part of the American landscape, begging your pen for action!
+Celebrities and sports figures are an integral part of the American landscape, begging your pen for factual and fictional action!

 Am I disappointed at the people’s choice to elect Donald J. Trump to the American Presidency?
 Very much so!